Preventing Derelict Fishing Gear Through Recreational Boater Education

 Who is involved?

-This project is funded through the Fishing for Energy partnership between the NOAA Marine Debris Program, Covanta, and Schnitzer Steel Industries and administered by the National Fish and Wildlife Foundation (NFWF).
+This project was funded through the Fishing for Energy partnership between the NOAA Marine Debris Program, Covanta, and Schnitzer Steel Industries and administered by the National Fish and Wildlife Foundation (NFWF).
 The BoatU.S.
-Foundation is developing an education and outreach program to engage recreational boaters in learning how to prevent interactions with set fishing gear, and as a result prevent derelict fishing gear.
+Foundation developed an education and outreach program to engage recreational boaters in learning how to prevent interactions with set fishing gear, and as a result prevent derelict fishing gear.

 What is the project and why is it important?